apondlife/discone/notes/wip.md

 what is projected
 ---

+# scrap notes from businessman
+> is the blob shadow from discone or third person? if TP make sure its portable
+> character drive event to fix how the camera currently works, its horrible
+>

 # wall
 > don't wall on small speeds (janky falling animation when walking near walls)
 > no regrab wall gravity